ChatFAQ/ChatFAQ/doc/source/modules/back/index.rst

 .. literalinclude:: ../../../../back/.env_example

-Make sure poetry is using the right python executable.
-You have 2 options for this:
+Make sure Poetry is using the right Python executable.
+You have two options for this:

-    1. If you have the python executable in your PATH poetry will create the virtual environment for you:
+    1. If you have the Python executable in your PATH, Poetry will create the virtual environment for you:

     .. code-block:: console

         poetry env use python3.10

-    2.- Or perhaps you rather use an environment you created with other tool as such pyenv or virtualenv
+    2.- Alternatively, you could use  an environment created with another tool, such as Pyenv or Virtualenv

     .. code-block:: console